lindstdb/Employee-Tracker/README.md

 A command line application content management system used to manage a companies employee database.

-- The motivation to build to application was to have an easy way to track and add employees.
+- The motivation to build to application was to have a way to track and add employees.
 - I built this application to better organize the information about employess at my business.
 - This application solves the problem of budgeting salaries easily and adding and deleting employees.
 - Through the process of building this program I learned about databases and mysql.